Therapies in the School 25th Annual Conference PROGRAM A – ON-DEMAND 11

 COURSE OUTLINE

-- 20 min Evaluation and Assessment
+- Evaluation and Assessment

-- What is the difference between assessment & evaluation
+- What is the difference between assessment & evaluation?

 - How do Assessments fit into a Top-Down Evaluation Process?

-- 20 min Evaluation and Assessment in school-based physical
+- Evaluation and Assessment in School-Based Therapy

 - Where you work matters- School-based vs Clinic-based; Educational Model vs. Medical Model.